kxgolder/Shazamboni/README.md

 ## General Info

 This repository includes the code for the Shaz App and the motor/sensor controls.
-It also features the past attempts we have made in updating and reconfiguring our code to work with our final product. ultrasonic_distance.py and its variants are our atttempts at working on integrating the HC-SR04 ultrasonic sensors with our DC motors and Shaz App. l298n_dc.py controls the L298N motor driver and also are our atttempts at working on integrating the motor driver with the DC motors and Shaz App.
+It also features the past attempts we have made in updating and reconfiguring our code to work with our final product.
+LIST HERE THE CODE WE CURRENTLY USE.

+**Past Code:** ultrasonic_distance.py and its variants are our atttempts at working on integrating the HC-SR04 ultrasonic sensors with our DC motors and Shaz App. l298n_dc.py controls the L298N motor driver and also are our atttempts at working on integrating the motor driver with the DC motors and Shaz App.
 Other files such as motor.py, robot.py, sender.py and so on are the final attempts of integrating all the pieces with Ad-Hoc networking, video streaming, and of course the motors and ultrasonic sensors.

 ## Technologies

 We created this project with Flutter and Dart language, python scripts, websockets and an mjpg-streamer.

 The Shaz App uses Flutter for controlling the Shazamboni.
 The Flutter Framework is a software development kit created by Google to help users develop UI software to create mobile applications.
 The programming language used to utilize Flutter Framework is Dart.
 Dart is a typed object-oriented language.